 An Australian captain is born, in the Sydney Cricket Ground.
 Syd Gregory came to England on eight different tours, and in all played 58 Tests between 1890 and 1912 - 52 of them in the Ashes (still the record for a player from either country).
 He was a wristy right-hander and a New South Wales boy, who marked Sydney's inaugural Test - when England were the visitors in 1894-95 - with a memorable 201, although the match is best remembered for England winning despite being forced to follow on.
 Gregory eventually led a depleted Australia in the Triangular Tournament in England in 1912, his last bow as a Test player.
 He died in Sydney in 1929.

 Umar Gul, born today, is crucial to Pakistan's bowling attack because he has been successful in all three formats.
 He was the leading wicket-taker in the first two World Twenty20s and led Pakistan to success in Tests and ODIs in 2009.
 Gul isn't express but bowls sharp, has exceptional control and ability to extract seam movement, and manages to get plenty of bounce using his considerable height.
 He took a five-for in his first Test, against India - in Lahore in 2004 - and went on to take wickets in England, New Zealand and even on the dead pitches of Sri Lanka.
-He took 5 for 6 in a Twenty20 against New Zealand at The Oval - the best figures in the format at the time - and has another performance in the top ten.
+He took 5 for 6 in a Twenty20 against New Zealand at The Oval - the best figures in the format at the time.
 Remarkably, he claimed another 5 for 6 against South Africa in Centurion in 2013.

-International cricket's first Jean-Paul is born.
-JP Duminy made his one-day debut for South Africa in 2004, but it was when his Test chance came three years later that he launched his career like few others have.
+JP Duminy, born this day, made his one-day debut for South Africa in 2004, but it was when his Test chance came three years later that he launched his career like few others have.
 On debut he helped guide South Africa to a successful chase of 414 in Perth with an unbeaten 50.
 Then he followed that with a serene 166 in Melbourne to rescue his team from the prospect of a huge deficit.
 Those two innings confirmed him as an integral part of South Africa's future, and he built on that with impressive performances in the subsequent limited-overs games.
-He was bought by the Mumbai Indians in the IPL for nearly a million dollars in 2009.
+He was bought by Mumbai Indians in the IPL for nearly a million dollars in 2009.
 The T20 megabucks aside, Duminy has not since reached the highs of his first summer of Test cricket, notwithstanding bright points like his 141 at the WACA and his 155 against Sri Lanka at the Wanderers.
 In ODIs he has been more consistent and was part of a world-record fifth-wicket partnership - 256 - with David Miller against Zimbabwe in the 2015 World Cup.

 Birth of Pat Symcox, South Africa's tall, in-your-face offspinner, whose 20-Test career was most notable for his lower-order biffing: Symcox became only the third No. 10 to make a Test hundred, against Pakistan in Johannesburg in 1997-98... after which he was promptly dropped.
 His signature performance came earlier that winter, though.
 In a series decider in Faisalabad, he whacked 81 and 55 before cleaning up Pakistan with 3 for 8 in the second innings to seal a famous South African victory.